Ohrid Agreement (2001): Provisions

 The Ohrid Agreement created a framework for North Macedonia as a civic state, ending the armed conflict between the National Liberation Army and the security forces of Macedonia.
 It established basic principles of the state such as cessation of hostilities, voluntary disarmament of ethnic Albanian armed groups, government devolution, and the reform of minority political and cultural rights.

-The Agreement also included provisions for altering the official languages of the country, with any language spoken by more than 20% of the population becoming co-official with the Macedonian language at the municipal level.
+The deal also included provisions for altering the official languages of the country, with any language spoken by more than 20% of the population becoming co-official with the Macedonian language at the municipal level.
 Only the Albanian language, with an approximate 25% of the population being speakers, currently qualifies as a co-official language under this criterion.
-The Agreement is an example of the adoption of consociationalism.
+The Ohrid Framework Agreement is an example of the adoption of consociationalism.

 According to the document, the English-language version is the only authentic version of the Ohrid Framework Agreement.
 The Government of Macedonia had to adapt the Constitution of Macedonia in order to provide the Albanian minority living in Macedonia with fifteen basic rights.
 The lead negotiator, on the behalf of the European Union, was François Léotard.
 James W. Pardew represented the United States.